Professional Liability Program

 The Professional Liability Program (PLP) has provided assistance to Ontario dentists for over 50 years.
 PLP staff and RCDSO Council members have been dedicated to the promotion of patient safety and responsible dentistry.

-At its December 7th, 2023 meeting, RCDSO Council directed staff to proceed with exploring the transfer of the Professional Liability Program (including current liabilities and staff) to a third-party operator with the goal of allowing the program to continue to operate, under separate ownership.
+At its December 7th, 2023 meeting, RCDSO Council directed staff to explore the transfer of the Professional Liability Program (including current liabilities and staff) to a third-party operator with the goal of allowing the program to continue to operate, under separate ownership.

-At Council’s May 2024 meeting, the Registrar reported that RCDSO staff have led a process to identify an independent advisor, PricewaterhouseCoopers (PWC), to support the divestment process by minimizing business disruption; optimizing public/patient interest by providing a stable environment through the transition period, as directed by Council.
+At Council’s May 2024 meeting, the Registrar reported that an independent advisor, PricewaterhouseCoopers (PWC), will support the divestment process.

-It will be a complex transaction that will also require legal and other financial advice.
+It is a complex transaction that requires legal and other financial advice.

-The Procurement Review Group, consisting of Council members, has been established and has met several times with the procurement advisor, PwC.
+The Procurement Review Group, consisting of Council members, has been established and meets regularly with the procurement advisor, PwC.

-At the June 2024 meeting, Council received an update noting that allowing for flexibility in the transaction closing date would optimize outcomes for the College and staff as well as the profession.
-Although it is possible that a transfer to a new provider could take place at some point during the 2025 year, members’ professional liability coverage will continue for the entire 2025 calendar year.
+At the June 2024 meeting, the Registrar and CEO (and PwC) reported to Council that allowing for flexibility in the transaction closing date would optimize outcomes for PLP staff, the College, and the profession.
+Although it is possible that a transfer to a new provider could take place at some point during the 2025 year, registrants’ professional liability coverage will continue for the entire 2025 calendar year.

 The College will continue to require dentists to maintain adequate liability protection, which is consistent with other Ontario health Colleges and the expectations of the RHPA.